 - How do you plan to build an online community?

-- What will set you apart from the other streamers on your platform?
+- What will set you apart from the other Twitch streamers?

 The answers to these questions will help you figure out how to build your brand and write your content.